 Portland State University currently is at capacity for classrooms.
 The staff in the GSE will do its best to locate a room that meets your content and delivery format needs; however, we cannot promise an "ideal" classroom.
 Any questions regarding classrooms that have been assigned to you should be directed to the Academic Scheduler at 503-725-4707.
 Although we do our very best to accommodate your classroom needs, as stated above, space is limited.
 Therefore, it is not easy to change classroom locations after they have been assigned.
 Please do not switch classrooms on your own because someone else may be assigned to that room at a later time or another date.
-A room may look vacant and not be, so please contact Stefanie Randol first.
+A room may look vacant and not be, so please contact the Academic Scheduler first.

 If you experience any problems with your classroom during PSU’s business hours (M-F 9am-5pm), please contact Stefanie Randol at 503-725-4689 or go directly to the second floor of the Fourth Avenue Building at 1900 SW 4th Avenue.
 If a classroom needs to be unlocked before or after regular hours, please contact Campus Security, 503-725-4407.

 Textbooks or other books for courses